How Many Electors In California

 The Electoral College Debate and California's Role

 California's role in this debate is complex.
-As a large, populous state, California's electoral votes are often cited as evidence supporting both sides of the argument.
+So as a large, populous state, California's electoral votes are often cited as evidence supporting both sides of the argument.
 While some argue that California's significant electoral weight gives undue influence to a single state, others maintain that the state’s large population justifies its substantial representation in the Electoral College.

 Frequently Asked Questions (FAQs)